jayjoshi64/Pacman/README.md

 **Todo:**
-- I will upload the ERD of the pacman
+- Upload the ERD of the pacman
-- I will comment out the code in order to make it easy to understand
+- Comment out the code in order to make it easy to understand
-- I will reformat the code.
+- Reformat the code.
 Make it more uncoupled and reusable.